privacysandbox/privacy-sandbox-demos/services/home/docs/demos/retargeting-remarketing.md

 ### System Design

-Using Protected Audience API, the user visits a shopping site, and gets added to an interest group.
+When the user visits a shopping site, the browser joins an interest group using the Protected Audience API.
 Later the same user visits a news site.
-There the browser runs an on-device Auction, bidding logic will select the winning interest group, and relevant ads will be dynamically rendered on the publisher page.
+On this site, the browser runs an on-device auction, with ad-tech-provided scripts selecting the winning ad which will be rendered in the ad slot on the page.

 #### Protected Audience Flow